psenovsky/MCDASupport/README.md

 # MCDASupport R Package

  MCDASupport R package aims to give the educators tool in their hands to both demonstrate the usage of modern multiple criteria decision analysis and explore inner working of them, its quirks and limitations in the code and mathematical apparatus in accompanying documentation.
-Apart from MCDA methods it supports also various normalization methods and EWM method for criteria weight estimation.
+Apart from MCDA methods it supports also various normalization methods and some methods for criteria weight estimation.

 ## Description

 implemented MCDA methods:

 - ARAS
+- CoCoSo
+- CODAS
 - CRADIS
 - CRITIC
+- EDAS
 - ELECTRE (variants I, II, III, IV, 1S and TRI)
+- GRA
 - MARCOS
+- MOORA
+- MOOSRA
 - PROMETHEE (variants I, II and III)
+- PSI (also weight derivation method)
 - SAW
-- SIR
+- SIR (normal and fuzzy)
+- TODIM
-- TOPSIS
+- TOPSIS (normal and fuzzy)
-- VIKOR
+- VIKOR (normal and fuzzy)
+- WASPAS
+- WISP (and S-WIPS)
+- WPM (Weighted Product Method)
 - WSM (Weighted Sum Method)

-TOPSIS, SIR and VIKOR are implemented for normal and fuzzy numbers.

 For normalization package supports: